FelixLabelle/felixlabelle.github.io/_posts/2025-12-25-word_replacement.md

 Measuring the shift created by word replacement requires a definition of domain.
 For our purposes we'll use token distribution, since this makes it easier to shape the output.
 For open-source models with training data available we can measure token distrbution and use logit biases to make replacements more similar to the pre-training corpus.
 Similarity to pre-train data has been shown to [improve performance across a number of tasks](https://arxiv.org/abs/2507.12466).
-This previous work is in decoder not encoders we might use in downstream applications.
+This previous work is on decoders and not encoders like were used for mapping.
 The corpus could also be made more similar to fine-tuning data.
 In general shaping the replacements to be similar can be achieved through logit biasing.

 To measure the effect that the change in distribution has I would propose measuring the change in similarity to both the pre-training and post training distribution and how that correlates to